Numbness and tinglingSensory loss; Paresthesias; Tingling and numbness; Loss of sensation; Pins and needles sensation

 - Pressure on the nerves of the spine, such as from a herniated disk

-- Pressure on peripheral nerves from enlarged blood vessels, tumors, scar tissue, or infection
+- Pressure on peripheral nerves from enlarged blood vessels, tumors, scar tissue, or infection or due to compression of a body part (such as sitting with legs crossed)

 - Shingles or herpes zoster infection